Letter 9297 – IRS Has Assigned a Revenue Officer to Your Case

 • Agree with the penalties but want to apply for abatement

-• Have serious compliance issues and do not qualify for an installment agreement
+• Have serious compliance issues (usually unfiled tax returns or unpaid taxes) and do not qualify for an installment agreement

 • Believe the revenue officer is pursuing a bank levy or wage garnishment